The search industry is always abuzz about how social media can influence SEO.

 So yes, there is a definite correlation between a site’s position in the SERPs and the number of social signals it has.

 If you study the websites that hold top-ranking positions in Google searches, you will find many of them having strong social signals.

-So if you, as a marketer, are investing in a social media marketing strategy, then you are in essence also improving your chances of performing well in the search engines.
+So if you, as a marketer, are investing in a powerful social media marketing strategy, then you are in essence also improving your chances of performing well in the search engines.

 - Even though social media is not a ranking factor on a superficial level, it indirectly has a positive effect on a page’s search ranking.

 - An effective social media strategy has to have a solid SEO plan in place because both of them go hand in hand.

 - Every step you take towards improving your social media marketing efforts should be aligned with your SEO strategy.

 Does Google crawl and index social media profiles/pages from Facebook, Twitter and LinkedIn?
 Of course, it does.

 Does it view a piece of content and the links published on them any different?
 No, it treats them like a regular HTML page of a website.

 Coming to social signals, Google doesn’t take the number of social media shares or followers into consideration when ranking a web property.